Corfu

 • How can I book ferry tickets from Corfu to Venice?

-Book ferries from Corfu to Venice through our deal finder and check our offers page to view the latest ferry offers.
+Book Corfu to Venice tickets through our deal finder, where you can view the latest prices and schedules.

 • Can you travel as a foot passenger on the ferry from Corfu to Venice?

-Yes, you can travel as a foot passenger from Corfu to Venice with
+Yes, foot passengers are allowed onboard the ferries from Corfu to Venice with

 • Anek Superfast